CMU-Perceptual-Computing-Lab/openpose_caffe_train/README.md

 ## Experimental Disclaimer
 While [**OpenPose**](https://github.com/CMU-Perceptual-Computing-Lab/openpose) is highly tested and stable, this training repository is highly experimental and not production ready.
 Use at your own risk.

-This repository was used and tested on Ubuntu 16 with CUDA 8.
-It should still work with newer versions of Ubuntu and up to CUDA 10, but it might require modifications.
+This repository was used and tested on Ubuntu 16 with CUDA 8 and Ubuntu 20 with WSL2 (Windows 11).
+It should work with other versions of Ubuntu and up to CUDA 10, but it might require modifications.